Everything About EggplantReading time: 6 min

-Eggplant is a commonly used fruit in many Mediterranean diets; yet is also a good source of nutrients if you are following an alkaline diet or considering going alkaline.
+Eggplant is a commonly used fruit in many Mediterranean diets, yet it is also a good source of nutrients if you are following an alkaline diet or considering going alkaline.

 In this article, we’ll explore the benefits of eggplant and how it can benefit an alkaline diet.